-So, you can if you use the trypsin enzyme the trypsin has the cutting side which is actually after the lysine or to the arginine which means wherever the lysine or the arginine is present for example, this is these are the peptide which are being generated by the trypsin.
-So, if you treat it with the trypsin it is actually going to cut wherever you have the lysine or the arginine.
-So for example, here it has cut here it has cut.
-So, the wherever you have the lysine and arginine it is actually going to cut and that is why it is actually going to generate the different types of fragments.
+So, you can, if you have the trypsin enzyme, the trypsin has the cutting side which is actually after lysine or to the arginine which means wherever the lysine or the arginine is present.
+For example, see these are the peptide which are being generated by the trypsin.
+So, if you treat it with the trypsin, it is actually going to cut wherever you have the lysine or the arginine.
+So, for example, here it has cut, here it has cut.
+So, wherever you have the lysine and arginine it is actually going to cut and that is why, it is actually going to generate the different types of fragments.

 Similarly, you can use the chymotrypsin.

-So chymotrypsin is actually going to cleave the peptide after the phenylalanine tryptophan or tyrosine which means after the aromatic amino acids.
+So, chymotrypsin is actually going to cleave the peptide after the phenylalanine, tryptophan or tyrosine, which means after the aromatic amino acids.
 So, then we can also use the pepsin.
-So pepsin is actually going to cleave the polypeptide chain after the leucine, phenylalanine, tryptophan or the tyrosine.
-And then you can also have the different types of chemicals for example, you can use the cyanogen bromide and cyanogen bromide is actually going to cleave the polypeptide after methionine.
-For example, these are the peptide sequences what has been generated by the cyanogen bromide.
+So, pepsin is actually going to cleave the polypeptide chain after the leucine, phenylalanine, tryptophan or the tyrosine.
+And then you also have the different types of chemicals.
+For example, you can use the cyanogen bromide, and cyanogen bromide is actually going to cleave the polypeptide after methylene.

-So, you see this is the methionine and after the methionine it has been cut by the cyanogen bromide.
-Now, once you got these small fragments, then what you can do is you can take the individual fragments and then you can sequence these small fragments.
-So, once you got the sequence of these small fragments, then you can have to put them together and that is how you are going to get the sequence of the complete proteins.
+For example, these are the peptide sequences that have been generated by the cyanogen bromide.
+So, you see, this is the methylene and after the methylene it has been cut by the cyanogen bromide.
+Now, once you got the these small fragments, then what you can do is, you can take the individual fragments, and then you can sequence this small fragments, once you got the sequence of these small fragments, then you can have to put them together and that is how, you are going to get the sequence of the complete proteins.